mountain/wxbtool/docs/user/quickstart.md

 - `-w` or `--workers`: Set number of worker processes (e.g., `-w 8`)
 - `-m` or `--module`: Specify the model specification module
 - `-s` or `--setting`: Specify the setting class within the module
+- Note: `--port` is currently not used by the implementation; prefer `--bind` to set address/port or a Unix socket.

 ### Training Options